Social Security Agreement between Australia and Italy - Frequently Asked Questions

 - the amount of income or assets in excess of specified limits.

 Australian pensions paid overseas are paid at a proportional rate reflecting the person's working life residence in Australia.
-A person with 25 years residence during 'working life' (between 16 and Age Pension age) can be paid a full basic means-tested pension.
-A person with less than 25 years Australian working life residence, has his or her rate worked out on a proportional basis.
+For claims made since 1 July 2014, a person with 35 years residence during 'working life' (between age 16 and Age Pension age) can be paid a full basic means-tested pension.
+A person with less than 35 years Australian working life residence, has his or her rate worked out on a proportional basis.

-For example, a person with 20 years working life residence would receive 20/25ths (or 80%) of the basic means-tested pension rate; a person with 12 years working life residence would receive 12/25ths (or 48%).
+For example, a person with 20 years working life residence would receive 20/35ths (or 57%) of the basic means-tested pension rate; a person with 12 years working life residence would receive 12/35ths (or 34%).

-The income and assets test also apply, so that a person with 25 years of working life residence in Australia could still receive only a part pension if their income or assets exceeded the allowable limits.
-For more information about the current income and assets limits, visit the Centrelink Website.
+The income and assets test also apply, so that a person with 35 years of working life residence in Australia could still receive only a part pension if their income or assets exceeded the allowable limits.
+For more information about the current income and assets limits, visit the Department of Human Services website.

-Under the Agreement, when a pension is paid overseas at a proportional rate, only the same proportion of any contributory Italian pension received is counted as income for the income test.
-This also applies to pensions granted without the assistance of the Agreement
+Under the Agreement, when a pension is paid outside Australia a concession may apply on the proportion of any contributory Italian pension received which is counted as income for the income test.
+This also applies to pensions granted without the assistance of the Agreement.

-Italian integration (integrazione al minimo), Italian social supplement and family benefit for dependants of pensioners are disregarded from the Australian income test.
+Italian integration (integrazione al minimo), Italian social supplement and family benefit for dependents of pensioners are disregarded from the Australian income test.

 Following are some examples of how the Agreement assists people living in Australia:

-He cannot get an Australian Age Pension because he has not lived in Australia for more than 10 years.
+He cannot get an Australian Age Pension as he has not lived in Australia for more than 10 years.